clewisdavis/The-Joy-of-React/course-notes.md

 - The `wrapper` class contains a shared style.
 The `type` class like `notice`, `success` contains teh category specific styles.

-- In this exerciese, you will iimipelemnt this pattern using CSS modules.
+- In this exercises, you will implement this pattern using CSS modules.
 The task is to apply the correct class name base on the `type` prop.

 - AC's
 - All sidenotes should have the `wrapper` class applied.